Helmet Construction and Performance

 Helmets by Dr. Michael Henderson.
 Badly outdated but still good.

 - Circumstances and Severity of Bicycle Injuries, a summary report of Harborview's Helmet Studies.
-Access
+You can access the

-the full study on the server of the Snell Memorial Foundation.
+full study on the Snell Memorial Foundation website.
+Highly recommended!

 - Our review of an article on helmet fit problems as documented by a pediatric practice in